 The cm-scale-cluster command can help to reduce the energy and storage costs of compute nodes by changing their power state, or their existence state, according to workload demands.
 That is, it automatically scales a cluster up or down on-demand.
-It works by collecting information about jobs, and based on that it clones and starts compute nodes when the jobs are ready to start.
+It works by collecting information about jobs, and knowledge of the queues they are to be assigned to.1 Based on that it clones and starts compute nodes when the jobs are ready to start.
 The utility also stops or terminates compute nodes when no queued or running jobs remain on the managed nodes.

-The utility is placed in a local directory when the administrator installs the cm-scale-cluster package.
+The cm-scale-cluster utility is placed in a local directory when the administrator installs the cm-scale-cluster package.
 Therefore, if it is needed on a non-head node, the package should be installed in the corresponding software image.
 The administrator also typically configures the default user environment for users of the utility so that the cm-scale-cluster modules environment automatically loads up (section 2.2.3).